 There are 3 sizes of the Think Tank Turnstyle– the 10, 20 and 30.
 The 20 is plenty big enough, able to fit a Canon 5D Mark III, Sigma 35mm f/1.4, Sigma 85mm f/1.4 and a Canon 135mm f/2.
 As with all Think Tank bags, build quality and comfort of carrying are excellent.

-The Think Tank Urban Disguise is a series of shoulder bags that are meant to slip under the radar, looking more like business travel bags that camera bags.
+The Think Tank Urban Disguise is a series of shoulder bags that are meant to slip under the radar, looking more like business travel bags that are camera bags.
 Featuring full-grain leather accents and Think Tank’s trademark subtle branding, the Urban Disguise is understated but stylish.

 The wide mouth opening allows easy accesss to camera, lenses and accessories, and a separate padded compartment allows safe storage of a tablet or laptop.